 As part of our work on the 800th Anniversary Commemorations, Chris Jones and I are edited a volume entitled Magna Carta & New Zealand: History, Law, Politics in Aotearoa.
-The online copy is now available from Palgrave Macmillan, and we expect the hard copy to be available 17 October, 2017.
-It is possible to pre-order now.
+The online copy is now available from Palgrave Macmillan, and the hard copy is available through a number of outlets.

 The volume offers a unique perspective on constitutional theory and practice.
 Despite its small size, New Zealand is an influential constitutional model.
 Recent literature often uses New Zealand as an exemplary ‘political constitution’ in which Parliament retains legislative preeminence.
 This volume focuses on the roles of Magna Carta in that development.
 Readers will benefit from in-depth analyses that go beyond clichéd tributes to the ‘rule of law’ to investigate contests over different views of Magna Carta and consequent specific local developments and innovation while simultaneously reflecting upon larger constitutional themes.

 In addition to exploring the social, political and legal impact of the Charter in New Zealand’s history, a number of the contributions focus on the relation between Magna Carta and Māori politics, reflecting on both the conceptual and practical challenges of legal pluralism and the Treaty of Waitangi.
 Other distinctive contributions include the role of Magna Carta in contemporary courts and in modern constitutional theory.
 Taken together, the collection analyses how Magna Carta shaped New Zealand’s past and present and further, how Magna Carta can and might shape New Zealand’s future.

 The Rt Hon Dame Sian Elias GNZM, Chief Justice of New Zealand